 Although there are 190 members all around the world communicated with and have been part of this network, only 20 of them are documented below.
 Unpaid internship opportunities are available for market research.
 The intern would be able to directly communicate and network with all the members updating their bios and activities.
 Interested applicant should email Dhruba.Deb@gmail.com

-Our members by country as on February 2, 2017 (Map created by WordPress.com)
+Our members by country as of December, 2018 (Map created by WordPress.com)

 Anne, an experienced nurse, works in kiln-formed art glass and explores the emotional response of patients to cancer diagnosis and treatment using color and shape as metaphor for thoughts and feelings.

 Antonio Lai da Teulada

 Antonio’s work on the cancer of lymph nodes combines his background and knowledge of medicine, multimedia art, music and theater.

 Caroline Shaw Ometz

 Caroline is guided by scientific fractal theory that studies self-repeating units in order and chaos, and the Japanese concept of “wabi-sabi” that finds beauty in the mundane and broken.

 Elisabeth creates watercolors and acrylic paintings that bring her belief in directing positive, creative energy of a person to a form of therapy to the foreground.

 Ennio is a researcher interested in the development of biomimetic drug delivery systems able to overcome the biological barriers that limit the efficacy of chemotherapeutics.
 His artistic vision revolves around the beauty of the cellular world at the nanoscale.